Karumi/kodein-sample-testing/README.md

 }
 ```

-We have an instance of Kodein that allows us to have to mutate the graph and compose in different modules.
+Based on the previous code we have got an instance of Kodein configured and ready to override modules in a composable way.

-You can check how to resetInjection, clear the graph and reinject the application dependencies, for each test, We have everything clear for each invocation.
+You can check how to resetInjection method clears the graph and restarts the injection of the application dependencies, for each test.
+This is the key to success if you want to create repeatable scenarios for every test case.

 The method addModule has been called for the Activities to inject their modules, this method checks if we have a Module that should be added to the graph after the activity module.
-This going to happen when we invoke the tests, remember that before each test we assign to override module our testing module with our mocks.
+This going to happen when we invoke the tests.
+Remember that before each test we assign some modules to override the original Kodein configuration from our testing module with our test doubles.

-The last step to check that we need to is in the ```MainActivity.kt```.
+Checking that the UI shows the expected message is the last step.
+You can find the code in ```MainActivity.kt```.

 ```java
     override fun onCreate(savedInstanceState: Bundle?) {